Creative and Cultural Industries Strategy (closed)

 A working definition of creative and cultural industries is helpful in understanding the scope of this project.
 Although they are quite diverse, they are essentially all of those industries which generate cultural, artistic or heritage products and content for consumers and marketplaces.
 This includes writing and publishing, sound recording, visual and applied arts, crafting, film and interactive media, photography, live performance, heritage and libraries.
 It also includes the labour force and institutions required to support them.

 How will my input make a difference?

-Working with the sector will provide us the opportunity to listen to their needs, re-examine existing programs and create a plan that guides our future programs and supports to advance the industries and the economy.
+Input from those involved in the sector is essential in ensuring we create a strategy that guides our future programs and supports to advance the industries and the economy.

 The nine themes in the What We Heard report identify the broad concepts and associated elements that are assisting us to draft a strategy that will be effective and relevant for the industries.